Last updated: May 15, 2020

 To support OpenStack, Rackspace KaaS requires an end-to-end, highly available architecture.

 By default, Cinder does not support volume replication.
 If a single Cinder host fails, the data stored on that block device is lost.
-In turn, Kubernetes cannot fail over data volumes to Kubernetes nodes.
-By using Ceph's volume replication, we ensure that all failure scenarios result in a volume/block device that can fulfill Kubernetes failover semantics.
+In turn, Kubernetes cannot failover data volumes to Kubernetes nodes.
+By using Ceph's volume replication, we ensure that all failure scenarios result in a volume or block device that can fulfill Kubernetes failover semantics.

-Will I have the ability to use other public cloud Infrastructure as a Service (IaaS) platforms, such as Azure, AWS, or GCP?
+Can I use other public cloud Infrastructure as a Service (IaaS) platforms?#

 Support for other IaaS platforms is something that we are currently examining and scoping on our product roadmap.
 If you have an urgent requirement to support a specific IaaS platform, such as a hybrid/burst scenario, contact your Rackspace Account Manager to raise the priority to our product team.

-These are the minimum requirements for a highly available Kubernetes cluster:
+The minimum requirements for a highly available Kubernetes cluster include the following items:

-anti-affinitypolicy, each Kubernetes Master node is located on a separate nova host.
+anti-affinitypolicy, each Kubernetes Master node exists on a separate nova host.

-anti-affinitypolicy, each etcd master node is located on a different nova host.
+anti-affinitypolicy, each etcd master node exists on a different nova host.

-A custom number of Kubernetes worker nodes is based on the specific deployment needs and workloads.
+The specific deployment needs and workloads determine the custom number of Kubernetes worker nodes.
 Ideally, two Kubernetes worker nodes should not be hosted on the same OpenStack compute node.
-However, this is not enforced as it might dramatically increase the total count of the OpenStack compute nodes in some deployments.
+However, Rackspace KaaS does not enforce this situation because it might dramatically increase the total count of the OpenStack compute nodes in some deployments.